 Each output shall latch the data written and remain stable until either new data is written or the active-low reset signal.
 Upon an active-low reset signal, each output shall latch a logic "0" and retain that state until a new writing.
 The state of all output circuits at the time of Power Up or in Power Down state shall be OFF.
 It shall be possible to simultaneously assert all outputs within 100 microseconds of each other.
 An output circuit state not changed during a new writing shall not glitch when other output circuits are updated.

-Refer to the model 2218 section of this standard for the electrical characteristics of the model 2218 OUT signals shown in .
-The model 2218 OUT INPUT / OUTPUT PIN is asserted when the OUTPUT TRANSISTOR is ON (0 volts).
+The Model 2218 OUT INPUT / OUTPUT PIN is asserted when the OUTPUT TRANSISTOR is ON (0 volts).
 The model 2218 OUT INPUT / OUTPUT PIN is unasserted when the OUTPUT TRANSISTOR is OFF (passively pulled up to 24 VDC).

 Functionality Address Output

-The model 2218 shall sense the rack address block and generate a square wave (± 15%) on the ASSEMBLY ADDRESS signal as follows:
+The Model 2218 shall sense the rack address block and generate a square wave (± 15%) on the ASSEMBLY ADDRESS signal as follows: